newmen93/termux-ndk/README.md

 Termux needs to install aarch64 version of Linux,
 I recommend using [TermuxArch](https://github.com/SDRausty/TermuxArch) ArchLinux only downloads source code, we are not using it to compile

-For more details, please refer to toolchain build doc

-The latest version of this document is available at [Toolchains.md](https://android.googlesource.com/platform/ndk/+/master/docs/Toolchains.md) and [ToolchainPrebuilts.md](https://android.googlesource.com/platform/external/clang/+/dev/ToolchainPrebuilts.md)

 ```bash
 # I assume that you have installed the ArchLinux